thibaudbrault/PokeRef/README.md

 <h4>Performance improvements</h4>

-✅Use of Next SSG for static pages and SSR for dynamic pages.
+✅Use of Next SSG for static pages and SSR for dynamic pages
 ✅Use of React-Query to fetch data only once by using `cacheTime: Infinity` and `staleTime: Infinity`.
-The data will very rarely change so there is no use in re-fetching it every x minutes / hours.
+The data will very rarely change so there is no use in re-fetching it every x minutes / hours
 ✅Use of Next JS next/image to optimize images.
-Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important.
+Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important
 ✅Use of dynamic import (the Next JS equivalent of lazy loading component from ES2020) to load components when they are needed by the users.
-This means that if a user never interacts with a component that is dynamically imported, it will never be loaded.
+This means that if a user never interacts with a component that is dynamically imported, it will never be loaded
-✅Turned into a PWA with the next-pwa package.
+✅Turned into a PWA with the next-pwa package

 🛠Refactoring the code

-🔜Implement PokeAPI Service Worker.
+🔜Implement PokeAPI Service Worker
+🔜Move the hosting from Netlify to Vercel

 <h2 id="setup">Setup</h2>